justusdecker/pigUI/docs/auto-docs.md

 ## rect
 Returns the Rect from this UI Object.

+## hover
+Is the mouse over this element

 ## image
 Returns the current Image for this UIElement.
 Will be a blank 1 by 1 Surface if nothing set!